-EHAP was developed to help address depredation complaints on private land and to increase hunter success.
-EHAP areas are lands owned by private individuals that are leased for public elk hunting access by the South Dakota Department of Game, Fish and Parks.
-Money from the sale of hunting licenses is used to pay the leases.
-There is no driving on these areas.
+EHAP was developed to help address depredation on private land and to increase hunter success.
+EHAP areas are lands owned by private individuals and leased by GFP for public elk hunting access.
+Funds from the sale of hunting licenses are used to pay these leases.
+Driving is prohibited on EHAP areas.
 Permission is needed to hunt these areas and can be received by directly contacting the landowner.
 Contact the GFP office in Rapid City at 605.394.2391 to learn how to access these areas.